Jeanne Villepreux-Power: Innovation

 Jeanne Villepreux-Power significantly brought forward the capabilities of marine biological research gained admission into prestigious scientific societies after developing one of the most significant experimental tools in marine biological research.
 The innovation she came up with addressed a key problem at the time, the inability to see underwater.
 Her solution, the first-ever glass aquarium, was a transformational innovation that changed the way marine biological research was conducted.
 Before it was created, studying marine species presented several difficulties for biologists.
 The development of marine biology as a scientific field was hampered by the incapacity to efficiently investigate these organisms in their native habitats.
 This problem was a significant pain point and was resolved by Villepreux-Power's idea, which helped scientists learn more about the biology and behavior of marine life.
 Jeanne Villepreux-Power created different models of the glass aquarium, one that could observe creatures in shallow waters, and a cage-like design that could be lowered to different depths, Furthering the capabilities of marine biology research.
 For her outstanding work in the field of Marine Biology Villepreux-Power became the first female member of the Catania Accademia, as well as many other scientific academies.

-Jeanne Villepreux-Power’s innovation is still in use today, although it has been improved many times, the core idea lives on.
+Villepreux-Power's innovation is still in use today, although it has been improved many times, the core idea lives on.
 There are already more than 200 marine aquariums and ocean life centers across the globe.
 The world is seeing an increase in the construction of aquariums, which are now enjoyable destinations for both children and adults to explore.
-We wouldn't be able to examine and investigate aquatic life more easily without her innovation.
+We would not be able to examine and investigate aquatic life more easily without her innovation.
 The modern day style of the glass aquarium created by Villepreux-Power was developed by the British biologist Philip Gosse (1810–1888).
 The first public aquarium opened in London in 1853, and Gosse supplied the units displayed there.
 Aquaria became popular among the middle classes.
-Following London, the Berlin Aquarium Unter den Linden (Berlin) opened its doors in 1869, and the Public Aquarium of Trocadero (Paris) opened its doors in 1867.
+Following London, the Berlin Aquarium Unter den Linden opened its doors in 1869, and the Public Aquarium of Trocadero (Paris) opened its doors in 1867.

 Late life

 Since women were not permitted to give talks at academic conferences, enroll in colleges, or work in the scientific community, her results were disseminated around the globe via a proxy.
-Her research was presented to the London Zoological Society on her behalf by Sir Richard Owen, the preeminent scientist in Britain before Charles Darwin.
+Her research was presented to the Zoological Society of London on her behalf by Sir Richard Owen, the preeminent scientist in Britain before Charles Darwin.
 They had been communicating with one another throughout her experiments.
 Her research was swiftly published in German, French, and English and rapidly dispersed throughout Europe.

 Villepreux-Power and her husband left Sicily in 1843, and many of her records and scientific drawings were lost in a shipwreck.
 Although she continued to write, she conducted no further research.
 She did, however, become a public speaker.
 She and husband divided their time between Paris and London.
 She fled Paris during a siege by the Prussian Army in the winter of 1870, returning to Juilliac.
 She died in January 1871.